 Use Your Community (Work & Pacer!)

 One of the best ways to change your own behavior is to involve others in your new activity.
 Turn peer pressure into a force for good by including others in your quest to get and stay healthy.
+You can get your entire office moving by starting a step challenge on our Pacer for Teams organizational step challenge platform.
+Here are some other ideas to try:

 - Form a walking group at work.
 If you take others on short walks around the block or the office building, it will help with team building, not just fitness.